Resources

 Treatment Authorities

-This is a fact sheet about Treatment Authorities, which are an involuntary treatment order for mental illness under the Mental Health Act 2016 (Qld).
+This fact sheet is about Treatment Authorities, which are an involuntary treatment order for mental illness under the Mental Health Act 2016 (Qld).

 Requesting an adjournment

-This is a fact sheet about how to request an adjournment for a review of your Treatment Authority with the Mental Health Review Tribunal and what to do next.
+This fact sheet is about how to request an adjournment for a review of your Treatment Authority with the Mental Health Review Tribunal and what to do next.

 Forms